KSDK: News operation

-In October 2021, KSDK revived its noon newscast and moved Jeopardy! to 12:30.
+In October 2021, KSDK revived its noon newscast and moved their first of 2 Jeopardy! slots to 12:30 where it remained until The Ellen DeGeneres Show ended in May 2022.
+After which, Inside Edition moved to 3 p.m. on KSDK from 4:30 on KMOV and Jeopardy! reruns moved to 3:30 while new episodes continue to air at 4:30.

 KSDK used to operate a Bell 206B3 JetRanger helicopter called "Chopper 5", that was used for breaking news and severe weather coverage.
 To save money, the station began paying market leader KMOV to use video from its chopper in 2010.
 Its news reporting has also won the station a multitude of journalism awards including Regional Emmys, Gabriel Awards and Regional Edward R. Murrow Awards.

 2014 school security controversy

 In January 2014, KSDK faced criticism from educators and the community for an undercover piece on school security.
 On January 16, a KSDK videojournalist entered Kirkwood High School in Kirkwood to test the school's security, wearing a hidden camera.
 This followed several other tests at local single-building elementary schools, whereas Kirkwood High School is a multi-building campus.
 Thus, Kirkwood was the only school where the employee entered without being questioned.
 School personnel became concerned when the KSDK employee asked to use a restroom and left the office in the opposite direction, and when the station would not confirm with the school that the employee's visit was only a test, the school was placed on lockdown for 40 minutes, when a station representative finally confirmed that the employee's presence was for a story.
 Investigative reporter Leisa Zigman apologized on-air for the chain of events leading to the lockdown, but the station stood by its story, claiming the lockdown did not occur until an hour after the videojournalist left.
 Despite a school spokesperson admitting changes to security needed to be made, KSDK was strongly criticized by viewers raising questions about journalistic ethics, and anchor Mike Bush led the 10 p.m. newscast on January 20 with a more formal apology, stating that the station was reviewing its procedures to ensure a similar incident would not occur again.